Towards a turnkey approach to unbiased Monte Carlo estimation of smooth functions of expectations: Adaptive tuning of

 As discussed in Section~\ref{subsec:budget}, the choice of $p$ is crucial in obtaining estimators which do not exhibit high variance.
 However, the results in Section~\ref{sec:general_prop} only give the range in which $p$ should be to guarantee finite variance, $(0, 1-\beta^2)$.

-Ideally, one would like to select $p$ minimising the work-normalised variance $\wnv = (n_0 + \E[R]) \times \var[\sumest]$.
+Ideally, one would like to select $p$ that minimises the work-normalised variance $\wnv = (n_0 + \E[R]) \times \var[\sumest]$.
 However, in general, $\var[\sumest]$ is unknown.
 One could replace $\var[\sumest]$ with the upper-bounds established in Section~\ref{sec:general_prop} and minimise instead an upper-bound on $\wnv$ \citep{blanchet2015unbiased}.
 The upper bounds for the simple and cycling estimators are

 and are obtained by combining Proposition~\ref{prop:var_exp} and~\ref{prop:exp_var_convergence_simple} and Proposition~\ref{prop:var_exp} and~\ref{prop:exp_var_convergence_cycle}, respectively.
 In the interval $(0, 1-\beta^2)$, both bounds are convex functions of $p$ whose unique minimum can be found using standard optimisation routines.